35 Homemade Spice Mixes and How to Use Them

 Everything Bagel Seasoning

-Of course, great on homemade bagels, but fantastic on avocado toast--and salads, pastas--whatever!
+Of course, Everything Bagel Seasoning is great on homemade bagels, but fantastic on salads, pastas, and more.

 5-Spice Cajun Seasoning